-Your academic advisor, Job Springer, will be emailing you at your USC email account with information for a group advisement workshop meetings on Zoom.
-You must attend an advisement meeting in order to register for the fall 2022 semester.
+Your academic advisor, Job Springer, has emailed you at your USC email account with information for individualized advisement meetings on Zoom.
+You must attend an advisement meeting in order to register for the fall 2023 semester.
 If you do not meet with your advisor, then you will not have the necessary departmental clearances (D-clearances) to register for your classes.

 Please be sure to have access to your myUSC portal during the advisement meeting so that you are able to use Web Registration.